baylonedward/android-itunes-sample/README.md

 I used the Single Activity architecture and Navigation Component from Jetpack's architecture component to implement screen navigations.

+I also implemeted a Coordinator like pattern for navigation where the activity handles all screen traversal and listens to navigation changes thru an activity-wide viewModel.

 ### Programming

 I implemented the observer pattern using kotlin coroutines' Flow.

 Used kotlin's suspending function feature for easier implementation
-of threading and asynchronous task.
+of coroutines for threading and asynchronous task.

 ## Persistence